Medically reviewed by Kristin Hall, FNP

 Doxycycline is an antibiotic drug introduced in 1967 — over half a century ago.
 It is a member of a class of drugs known as tetracyclines.

-Your doctor can prescribe doxycycline as a powder, capsule, tablet or syrup.
+Your healthcare provider can prescribe doxycycline as a powder, capsule, tablet, or syrup.

 The result?
 Whiteheads, blackheads, painful cysts, papules, pustules and nodules.
 Who knew there were so many types of zits?